 The Core Concepts of FIRE are Not the Problem

 Reducing financial waste, spending less than you make, and having time flexibility are all positive things that will benefit our lives.
-No one is going to achieve these things and say “man, I hate having so much flexibility with my time.”
+No one will achieve these things and say, “man, I hate having so much flexibility with my time.”

 These goals are worth some sacrifice.
 But the problem becomes how they play out in our lives.

 The good thing about FIRE concepts is that they are not defined in concrete.
 A healthy implementation of FIRE is going to look different for everyone.
-And it most likely is going to shift and evolve over time.
+And it most likely is going to shift and evolve.
 There might be periods of time where it makes sense and is healthy to cut back in certain areas.
-But there also might be times where spending extra money on things or experiences is going to be worth the cost.
+There might also be times when spending extra money on things or experiences will be worth the cost.

-The FIRE movement focuses on thinking about how to save and spend money in a way that makes you happy and pursues your financial goals.
+The FIRE movement focuses on thinking about saving and spending money in a way that makes you happy and pursues your financial goals.
 Sacrificing either of these things is a major mistake.

 What If You Died Today?

 One way to see if we have proper balance is to envision our death.
 I don't mean “literally” think about how you are going to die.
-But rather, how the choices you are making today will make you feel if you realized your life was going to end immediately.
+But rather, how the choices you are making today will make you feel if you realized your life would end immediately.

 When thinking about dying today, asking yourself these questions can help determine if you have a healthy balance implementing FIRE: